INS Arihant: Operational history

-2017 accident allegations and fabrication

-In January 2018 it was alleged that an aft hatch on the submarine was left open by mistake while the Arihant was docked in 2017, leading to saltwater flooding the propulsion compartment, rendering the submarine inoperative for ten months while corroding pipes were replaced.
+In January 2018, it was reported that an aft hatch on the submarine was left open by mistake while the submarine was docked in 2017, leading to saltwater flooding the propulsion compartment, rendering the submarine inoperative for ten months while the corroded pipes were replaced.
+The Indian defence ministry refused to comment on the allegation, claiming it would be a breach of national security.
+In the aftermath of the allegations, there was conflicting information about if the flood could have actually occurred due to the design of the submarine and location of hatches.

-These allegations were dismissed by some sources due to the submarine being based on a double hull design as well as claims that it does not have a hatch to the propulsion compartment.
-However, the Indian Ministry for Defence refused to deny the allegations, claiming it would be a breach of national security to speak on the matter.
-Later media reports alleged of inconsistency of the original report by The Hindu, as per latest investigation the submarine has no hatches.
-The Arihant is based on Soviet double hull design with a sealed nuclear reactor section.

-First deterrence patrol

-It was announced on 5 November 2018 that INS Arihant had completed its first 20-day long deterrent patrol the previous day.
-PM Narendra Modi congratulated the crew of Arihant after the patrol.
+On 5 November 2018, the Indian Navy announced that that INS Arihant had completed its first 20-day long deterrent patrol the previous day.
+Prime minister Modi met with the crew of the submarine after the successful completion of the first patrol.

-User training launch

-To prove crew competency and validate the SSBN programme, INS Arihant on 14 October 2022 successfully launched an SLBM with a predetermined range and hit the target area in the Bay of Bengal with high accuracy.
-As per a defence source quoted by The Hindu, the missile launched was not the K-4 SLBM but the older K-15 SLBM.
-At present INS Arihant is armed with K-15 Sagarika SLBM, which possess a range of 750 km.
+On 14 October 2022, INS Arihant successfully launched an SLBM with a predetermined range and hit the target area in the Bay of Bengal with accuracy.
+As per a defence ministry source, the missile launched was a K-15 Sagarika missile.